atdiar/xhttp/handlers/csrf/README.md

 ### Anti-CSRF value retrieval
 The anti-CSRF value is stored in the context datastore during inflight request handling.
 It can be retrieved via the `TokenFromCtx()` method.
+This is useful for server-side rendering of html templates.

 ## Dependencies
 This package depends on: